powersurge360/forrst-quotes/README.md

 ### POST /api/quote

-Adds a funnay. 'quote' parameter is the funny.
+Adds a funnay. `quote` parameter is the funny.
 Please don't try to inject things into the database :(

 ### GET /api/quote